 We have a combined 25 + years of experience in Guardianship, and even more in the field of disability services.
-We are Texas Board Certified Guardians, Licensed Master Social Workers, Certified Life Coaches, and have multiple graduate degrees.
+We are Texas Board Certified Guardians, Licensed Master Social Workers, Registered Nurses, Certified Life Coaches, and have multiple graduate degrees.
 We renew our Guardianship Certification every 2yrs with the JBCC by attending and conducting approved trainings and continuing education.
 We deliberately hire candidates with diverse working backgrounds so we have a wealth of knowledge and expertise to draw on.
 Above all, we love working with people and our passion for Guardianship drives us to work harder.

-We bill $100hr for Guardianship Services or Case Management Services (depending on the type of case), and .56 cents per mile for mileage reimbursement.
-This is the standard rate for professional guardians and geriatric case managers.
+We bill $105hr and .655 cents per mile for mileage reimbursement.
+This is the standard rate for professional guardians and is less than most geriatric case managers.
 We do not have a minimum charge or mandatory minimum for time, we simply bill for the time we spend and we strive to be as efficient as possible.
 For people seeking to name us as Agent under Medical POA in their estate plans we charge $500 annually until such a time that our services are needed.
 This fee covers one in-person meeting and file maintenance.

 That’s what we’ve been doing all day, every day, for over a decade.
 Knowing how to communicate with people with dementia is one of the things that makes us so great at our job.